dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/sending_messages.md

 ![Sending a message.](../images/messages_1.png)

-Enter a reply-to address, a subject line, and your message in the modal that appears.
+Enter a reply-to address, a subject line, and your message on the page that appears.

 ### Using variables